Ashlalala/aajonusnet/md/Books/Old/Early Training with Aajonus (1996).md

 In this 3-day class, in simple terms he clarifies where other dietary approaches to health fall short.
-He gives remedies and recipes by
+He gives remedies and recipes by which to recover health.

-2 Introduction

-which to recover health.
 He covers a tremendous variety of subjects.

 Find out:

  Why eat meat?

  How to be able to concentrate your attention

  What fruits and what meats are best for an overly anxious person

  Advice to bodybuilders

 and more and more.